Offline Homelab Docs

 The shape of the workflow

-The intended loop is small and stays out of your way: import your homelab.md if the file is newer than the browser session, make changes, export to write them back, optionally commit to Git.
-When you want to share, run one of the public exports and publish it.
+The intended loop is small and stays out of your way: import your homelab.md if the file is newer than the browser session, make changes, hit Save (or Ctrl/⌘+S) to write them back, optionally commit to Git.
+When you want to share, run the public HTML export and publish it.

 There's no auto-sync, no cloud, no account to create.
 The file is the file.
 Your browser is the editor.
 That's the whole thing.